 Yoon Se Young Professor of Korean History

 For eleven years, from 1993 to 2004, Eckert served as the director of the Korea Institute at Harvard and presided over a major financial and academic expansion that transformed the Institute into one of the Harvard’s most active and respected international studies centers.
 In recognition of his scholarship and service, in July 2004 the Dean of the Faculty of Arts and Sciences (FAS) awarded Eckert with the title of Yoon Se Young Professor of Korean History.
 As Yoon Se Young Professor and a continuing member of the Institute’s Executive Committee, Eckert is actively engaged in enhancing the study of Korean history at Harvard, through the introduction of new courses and the promotion of dialogue and exchange with scholars working on Korean history throughout the world, including China, Japan, Europe, and, of course Korea itself.
-Eckert is also deeply committed to promoting undergraduate study abroad at Harvard and is currently serving as chairman of the faculty’s Committee for Education Abroad and directing the Harvard Summer School Program in Korea in 2007.
-He is also currently serving as Acting Director of the Korea Institute.
+Eckert is also deeply committed to promoting undergraduate study abroad at Harvard, and served as director of the Harvard Summer School’s Korea Program in 2007, as well as a former chairman of Harvard’s faculty Committee on Education Abroad.

 Eckert is the author of a number of books and articles, including Offspring of Empire: The Colonial Origins of Korean Capitalism, which received the John K. Fairbank Prize in East Asian History from the American Historical Association, as well as the John Whitney Hall Book Prize from the Association for Asian Studies.
 He is also a co-author of Korea Old and New: A History, a widely-used university textbook on Korean history.
+He also recently co-edited a book on the economic development of the Republic of Korea with Professor Lee-Jay Cho of the University of Hawaii.
 In 1996-97 he was a fellow at the Woodrow Wilson Center for International Scholars in Washington, D.C.
-Currently he is engaged in several projects relating to modern Korean history, including a study of the rise of Korean militarism, focusing on the historical and human forces behind the May 16 Military Revolution in South Korea led by the late president and “developmental dictator” Park Chung Hee.
-He is also collaborating with Professor Park Tae Gyun of Seoul National University on a book exploring foundational aspects of state, society, and culture in the first three years of the Park regime.
-Historical issues of Korean gender and sexuality are also one of his current interests.
+Currently he is engaged in several projects relating to modern Korean history, including a study of the rise of Korean militarism, and its connections with South Korean national “modernization” (kŭndaehwa) as conceived and carried out under the regime of late president Park Chung Hee.
+He is currently working on a two-volume study of the Park Chung Hee period.
+The first volume, Park Chung Hee and Modern Korea: The Roots of Militarism 1866-1945, will be published by Harvard University Press in the fall of 2016.

 Over the years Eckert has also been active in the larger field of Korean studies outside Harvard.
 As director of the Korea Institute, he played an important role in bringing international scholars in Korean studies to Harvard and in helping to promote Korean studies programs in other countries, including Europe and Latin America.
 He has served as chairman of the Committee on Korean Studies for the Association for Asian Studies and on many other boards and committees related to the promotion of scholarship on Korea and the enhancement of US.-Korean relations, including the Social Science Research Council, the American Council of Learned Societies, the Asia Society, and the Korea Society.
 In 1998 he received an honorary appointment as Adjunct Professor of Yanji University of Science and Technology in China, and in 2004 he was appointed Honorary Distinguished Professor of Ewha University in Seoul.
 In 2004 the Korea Foundation also honored Eckert with a special award commemorating his eleven years of service as director of the Korea Institute at Harvard.